After Wirecard review, Singapore launches probe into Citadelle, Senjo Group

 SINGAPORE, July 3 (Reuters) - Singapore authorities said they launched an investigation into Citadelle Corporate Services, Senjo Group and its subsidiaries after scrutinising collapsed German payments firm Wirecard's WDIG.DE local operations.

-The investigation was for "suspected falsification of accounts," and "for carrying on a trust business without a licence", the Commercial Affairs Department (CAD) - the police unit that deals with white collar crime - and the Monetary Authority of Singapore said in a statement late on Friady.
+The investigation was for "suspected falsification of accounts," and "for carrying on a trust business without a licence", the Commercial Affairs Department (CAD) - the police unit that deals with white collar crime - and the Monetary Authority of Singapore said in a statement on Friday.

-MAS said last week it was working with the CAD and Singapore's accounting regulator to scrutinise local operations of Wirecard, which filed for insolvency last month.

-Emails sent by Reuters to Senjo Group and Citadelle to the addresses listed on their websites could not be delivered.
+Emails sent to Senjo Group and Citadelle to the addresses listed on their websites could not be delivered.
+Wirecard said it was not making any statements at this time.

+Last week, the central bank (MAS) said it is working with the CAD to scrutinise Wirecard's local operations.
+L4N2E63H6

+"The review surfaced reasons to suspect that offences may have been committed," the authorities said on Friday.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.